horagong/FCND-Motion-Planning/writeup.md

 if x + 1 < 0 or y + 1 < 0 or grid[x + 1, y + 1] == 1:
     valid_actions.remove(Action.SOUTH_EAST)
 ```
-I also tried A* graph search.
-A* search for grid choose the next_node by applying valid_actions.
+A* search for grid chooses the next_node by applying these valid_actions.
 ```
 for action in valid_actions(grid, current_node):
     # get the tuple representation